 - Check that the motor is running properly.

 - Make sure you have enough fuel for the return trip plus a margin of at least 50%.
-It may be calm when you set out but if you return into a head wind or sea your fuel consumption could double if returning into a headwind or rough seas.
+It may be calm when you set out but your fuel consumption could double if returning into a headwind or rough seas.

 - Check fuel lines and connections for leaks.
-Wipe up any petrol spilt during fuelling and make sure there are no fumes before starting the engine.
+Wipe up any petrol spilled during fuelling and make sure there are no fumes before starting the engine.

 - Check the times of high and low tide before you depart - you don't want to run aground (and access to some boat ramps may be restricted at low tide).

 - Check the area for restrictions and speed limits.

 - Load the boat within its design limitations and boat capacity.
 Most newer vessels are fitted with a compliance plate, Australian builder's plate (ABP) or both - these plates detail the maximum load capacity for the vessel.

 - Allow for rough conditions and distribute the load evenly keeping it as low as possible to maintain the boat's stability.

 - Make sure everyone has their lifejacket and puts it on if required.
 If you’re not sure which lifejacket is needed, answer some quick questions to know before you go.